 Steve McQueen was an avid rider and a professional racer — that's why this scene is in the film at all.
 Nothing like his ride across the southern German countryside occurred during the real escape from Stalag Luft III, but McQueen personally asked that it be included as one of many fictional elements added to the final production.
 Indeed, he only agreed to do the movie if he was given a chance to show off his motorcycle skills.

 Steve McQueen & Great Motorcycle Stunts

 The king of cool did most of his own motorcycle stunts in The Great Escape and he even attempted the final jump in the movie, but McQueen crashed and his attempt didn't make it into the final cut.
-The jump you see on screen was actually performed by a friend of McQueen, Bud Ekins, who owned a motorcycle shop in California.
+The jump you see on screen was black porn actually performed by a friend of McQueen, Bud Ekins, who owned a motorcycle shop in California.
 This launched a new career for Ekins in movies and television.
 It was Ekins, for example, who did much of the motorcycle riding in the ChiPs television series.